 In this situation you have two options: Remove/release the claim, or reinstate/uphold the claim.

 Removing the claim will result in you no longer monetizing this video.
 (You can still monetize other videos using the same beat).
 We have more info on this here.
-In many cases, once a claim is released, it cannot be reclaimed.
+Once a disputed claim is released, it cannot be reclaimed.

 Claims can be managed by going to